updated 03/10/2018 | old version available in French / en Français

 When you pass forward and to the line from a back position, you are already in a good position so don’t need to ‘clear’ downfield unless you know connected players wish to replace you.
 Many players have a habit of doing this, which can leave the ‘back’ positions vacant when the disc is on the sideline.

-When the disc is on the line, players often fall into the trap of neglecting the 1st back, 2nd back, and far wing positions.
-In the diagram on the right, positions 1 / 2 / 3 are important for sustaining possession and initiating flow, however most players will gravitate to area 4 out of habit, or out of an over-desire to score.
+In the diagram on the left, positions 1 / 2 / 3 are important for sustaining possession and initiating flow, however most players will gravitate to area 4 out of habit, or out of an over-desire to score.

 One way of fixing this flow-breaking problem is to use a whistle to stop the game when the disc is on the sideline, and check with the players how many of the back / far wing positions are occupied or vacant, and how long it takes them to move to occupy them.
 When they are occupied it should be clear how many more options are available to both the thrower and the cutters.

-This method involves far less talking and much more playing, so it’s particularly useful on cold days, or with teams who are receptive to going outside their comfort zone to try something new without it being fully explained.
+Another method of teaching Hex which has also been experimented with is the Play Progression Method.
+This involves less talking and more playing, so it’s particularly useful on cold days, or with teams who are receptive to going outside their comfort zone to try something new without it really being explained.
 After a warm up, go immediately into Ultimate games, giving the players small focus points between each round:

 2v2: Take the open pass.
 Players should take the open lateral pass whenever the defenders allow it, which will mean they will often be level with each other, rather than one thrower back and one cutter downfield.
 When а defender takes the lateral pass away, there is plenty of space for a lead pass downfield.
 As opposed to a cutter trying to get free of their mark downfield for a pass, the type of movement you want to encourage looks more like this: